Cozumel house rentals art

 There are plenty of great beaches to visit.
 The ones facing the mainland tend to be a little more developed with restaurants, shopping, and more people.
-The one's on the "other side" range from small restaurants and beach bars to totally deserted beaches – pull off onto the shoulder and have to entire beach to yourself.
+The beaches on the "other side" range from small restaurants and beach bars to totally deserted beaches - pull off onto the shoulder and have to entire beach to yourself.

 There is also shopping, exploring, and nightlife to keep you occupied.
 The following is a BRIEF listing of some things to do while on Cozumel.
 These are in no particular order.

-Carlos and Charlies & Senor Frog's photo
+Carlos and Charlies Cozumel

 Carlos and Charlies & Senor Frog's

-New location - same attitude.
 Decent food, loud music, lots of dancing, and a staff that creates a good time every night.
 This is the spot that all the other night spots want to be.
 Upstairs is Senor Frog's nightclub.

 Located on the waterfront near the cruise ship pier in town.

-No Name Bar photo
+No Name Bar Cozumel

 No Name Bar